-A cybersecurity service can also help your company implement data security measurement measures.
-For example, as part of your cybersecurity framework, your business can keep data safe from identity theft and data corruption.
-Effective data security will include tools such as end-end encryption for transmitting data, encrypting data storage, and using authentication to restrict access to certain data.
+Effective cybersecurity service providers will also help your company implement data security measures.
+For example, as part of your cybersecurity framework, your business can keep data safe from identity theft and corruption.
+Effective data and security controls will include tools such as end-end encryption for transmitting data, encrypting data storage, and using authentication to restrict access to certain data.

 Protect Application Security

-The security of applications used by your company is also central, particularly applications that store employee and consumer data.
-For example, payroll applications must be protected with security measures to keep employees secure.
-Many businesses don’t realize it, but the applications used by your business are one of the areas cybercriminals will target during a data attack.
+The security of applications used by your company is also central, particularly applications that store employee and consumer-sensitive data.
+For example, health insurance portability and payroll applications must be protected with security measures to secure employee and healthcare information.
+Many businesses don’t realize it, but the applications used by your business are one of the areas cyber criminals will target during a data attack.

 Upgrade Network Security

-Finally, hiring a cybersecurity services can also help your business upgrade the overall security of your network.
-The network of your business can include the software your business uses and the physical servers that may be stored at your business headquarters.
+Finally, hiring cybersecurity services can also help your business upgrade the overall security of your network.
+Your business’s network can include the software your business uses and the physical servers that may be stored at your home address business headquarters.
 Network security will manage elements such as system access and other digital prints that can be used to identify cyber threats.

-Personally identifiable information is sensitive data and one of the main risks associated with cybercriminal activity.
+Personally identifiable information is sensitive data and one of the main risks of cybercriminal activity.
 When cybercriminals have access to PII, it’s much easier to steal an individual’s identity.
 Businesses must protect a person’s identity from being stolen online.
 This includes both consumers and employees by using a robust cybersecurity framework.
-To learn more about how managed IT support can benefit the cybersecurity of your business, contact us today.
+Contact us today to learn more about how managed IT support can benefit your business’s cybersecurity.